OFS/opae-sdk/doc/src/drv_arch/drv_arch.md

 ### Port Platform Module Device Driver ###

-Similar to the FME driver, the FPGA Port (and AFU) driver (`intel-fpga-afu.ko`) is probed once the Port platform device is created.
-The main function of this module is to provide an interface for userspace applications to access the individual accelerators, including basic reset control on Port, AFU MMIO region export, DMA buffer mapping service, UMsg notification, and remote debug functions (see above).
+Similar to the FME driver, the FPGA Port (and AF) driver (`intel-fpga-afu.ko`) is probed once the Port platform device is created.
+The main function of this module is to provide an interface for user-space applications to access the individual accelerators, including basic reset control on Port, AF MMIO region export, DMA buffer mapping service, UMsg<sup>1</sup> notification, and remote debug functions (see above).

+<fn> <sup>1</sup> UMsg is only supported through Acceleration Stack for Intel&reg; Xeon&reg; Processor with Integrated FPGA.</fn>

 ### Port Platform Module Device Driver Functions ###